 Caspar also engages with the afterlives of the Italian Renaissance, exploring how architects and other thinkers in the modern and contemporary periods have responded to the legacies of Renaissance architecture.
 His work considers historiographical debates, including the modern framing of the Renaissance itself, and questions about the place of the Renaissance in history, as well as architects’ reactions to history as an active force that might be harnessed or excluded from their works.
 He has a particular interest in Europe and the European Union, exploring the EU’s architectural and visual culture and considering the various ways in which architects, artists, and politicians have sought to utilise European history and culture to forge a project for the present and the future.
 In this regard, he has written about displays relating to Europe at the Biennale di Venezia and about the ways in which both art that has been made in response to EU initiatives and other types of imagery deriving from different sources have been used to comment on issues such as borders, migration, and the imagination of national and supranational entities.

-Caspar teaches the Term 1 core module, Art History and Renaissance Culture: Image to Action, which introduces students to some of the subject matters of art in the period 1300-1700 and the methods and approaches taken to put them into context, making use of key primary and secondary sources held in our library.
+Caspar teaches on the Term 1 core module, Art History and Renaissance Culture: Image to Action, which introduces students to some of the subject matters of art in the period 1300-1700 and the methods and approaches taken to put them into context, making use of key primary and secondary sources held in our library.

 Humanism and the Urban World: Leon Battista Alberti and the Renaissance City (University Park, PA.: Penn State University Press, 2011)